 Euthanizing a Cat at Home

 Cats do not necessarily show pain by crying or yowling.
-At the same time, purring can't be always considered as a sign of comfort as cats may still purr even in extremes of pain.
-What you should really do first is to assess your cat’s quality of life.
+At the same time, purring can't always be considered as a sign of comfort as cats may still purr even in extremes of pain.
+What you should do first is to assess your cat’s quality of life.
 Your cat could suffer from pain if there has been a loss of appetite, unwillingness to play or just to move around.
 You should pay attention to the following aspects of your cat’s life:

 - Eating and drinking